nexiality/documentation/systemvars/index.md

     <td>false</td>
     <td>
     Determine the browser page stability during test execution.
-Generally most of the modern web applications are rich in interactivity which require some background process to be completed when page gets loaded.
+Generally most of the modern web applications are rich in interactivity which require some background proceed to be completed when page gets loaded.
 But older or simpler web applications do not have such requirement.
 For such case, one can use this system variable to speed up test automation.<br/>
     <br/>